MULTICOMPONENT GROUP EXERCISE CLASSES focus on mobility, muscle strengthening, balance, and flexibility.

 How much does it cost?

 There is no cost for this program for qualifying seniors.
-We accept voluntary contributions to support this program and a suggested donation of $25, one time during the year when you enroll.
-No one is denied services if unable to donate.
+We accept voluntary contributions to support this program.

 What can the program do for me?